-I will be providing regular updates to you on the Government's response to the coronavirus (COVID-19) outbreak in the light of announcements made yesterday evening by the Prime Minister and Health Secretary.
+I will be providing regular updates to you on the Government's response to coronavirus (COVID-19).

-As the Prime Minister stated, we are now involved in a national fightback against the coronavirus, which means we need to restrict certain aspects of our everyday life to prevent the risk of exposure.
+We are involved in a national fightback against the coronavirus, which means we need to restrict certain aspects of our everyday life to prevent the risk of exposure.

 What is Coronavirus (COVID-19)?

 Coronavirus (COVID-19) is a disease that appeared late-2019.
 Common signs of infection include fever, dry cough, a taste in sense of smell or taste, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia or severe acute respiratory syndrome.
 Those who are older or have underlying health issues are more at risk.

 Importance of hygiene